Here are some of the most frequently asked questions. If you have a question that is not answered here, please feel free to give us a call.

 There are no dues or fees for A.A. membership; we are self-supporting through our own contributions.
 (2)

 Over the years, Alcoholics Anonymous has affirmed and strengthened a tradition of being fully self-supporting and of neither seeking nor accepting contributions from nonmembers.
 Within the Fellowship, the amount that may be contributed by any individual member is limited to $3,000 a year.
 (1)

 A.A. is a program of total abstinence.
 Members simply stay away from one drink, one day at a time.
 Sobriety is maintained through sharing experience, strength, and hope at group meetings and through the suggested Twelve Steps for recovery from alcoholism.
 (1)

 Why is Alcoholics Anonymous ‘Anonymous’?

 Anonymity is the spiritual foundation of A.A.
 It disciplines the Fellowship to govern itself by principles rather than personalities.
 We are a society of peers.
 We strive to make known our program of recovery, not individuals who participate in the program.
 Anonymity in the public media is assurance to all A.A.s, especially to newcomers, that their A.A. membership will not be disclosed.
 (1)

 Who may attend AA Meetings?

 Anyone may attend open meetings of A.A.
 These usually consist of talks by a leader and speakers who share experience as it relates to their alcoholism and their recovery in A.A.
 Some meetings are held for the specific purpose of informing the nonalcoholic public about A.A.
 Doctors, members of the clergy, and public officials are invited.
-Closed meetings are for alcoholics and those having a desire to quite drinking.
-"The only requirement for membership is a desire to quit drinking" 3
+Closed meetings are for alcoholics and those having a desire to quit drinking.
+“The only requirement for membership is a desire to stop drinking.”
+(3)

 How does AA keep control of its membership?